How to get your kids to go to sleep at night.

 Once your children are in bed it is a wonderful time to connect with them.
 You can take this time to practice mindfulness.

-My older son craves that connection each night and goes to sleep much easier once he has it.
+Some children crave that connection each night and go to sleep much easier once they have it.

 Read a story with your child at bedtime

 Storytime can be part of your nighttime routine that gets your children excited about climbing into bed each night.
 Storytime is a nice activity that allows you to connect with your child.

 Children of all ages tend to enjoy listening to stories each night.
 My older son prefers books while my younger son has a lot of fun listening to stories that I make up as I go along.